-The Kang-qiong-gang-ri Mountain is in the west, The Kailash Mountain Range is in the southwest, Labqiong Mountain is in the east, and Marubuzha Mountain with an altitude of 6036 meters is in the southwest of Coqen Coqen county,
+Kang-qiong-gang-ri Mountain is in west, Kailash Mountain is in southwest, Labqiong Mountain is in east, and Marubuzha Mountain with an altitude of 6036 meters is in southwest of Coqen county,

-In the middle of Coqen County, there is the Coqen Tsangpo River, which flows from north to south and then from east to west; The Xiongqu Tsangpo River in the northeast of Coqin County flows from east to west; the Duri Tsangpo River in the southeast of the county flows from the northeast to the southwest.
+In the middle of Coqen County, there is Coqen Tsangpo River, which flows from north to south and then from east to west; Xiongqu Tsangpo River in northeast of Coqin County flows from east to west; Duri Tsangpo River in southeast of the county flows from northeast to southwest.

-There are many lakes including Dawa Tso Lake, Chaji Tso Lake, and Hongge Tso Lake in the north of the county; Dibu Tso Lake and Galen Tso Lake in the west; Jesa Tso Lake in the southwest; Tashi Namtso Lake in the central and eastern part.
+There are many lakes including Dawa Tso Lake, Chaji Tso Lake, and Hongge Tso Lake in north of the county; Dibu Tso Lake and Galen Tso Lake in west; Jesa Tso Lake in southwest; Tashi Namtso Lake in central and eastern part.

 Cuoqin County has plenty of sunshine and cold winter and spring.
-The annual maximum temperature is +25.0℃, and the annual minimum temperature is -34.0℃.
+Annual maximum temperature is 15.0℃, and annual minimum temperature is -34.0℃.

 Population and ethnicity

-As of the end of 2013, the total population of the county was 14,600.
-The main ethnic group is Tibetan, accounting for 98% of the total population
+As of end of 2013, the total population of Coqen county was 14,600.
+The main ethnic group is Tibetan, accounting for 98% of total population

 Tuba is a Tibetan reunion dinner similar to dumplings from the mainland.
 It is made of barley flour and packed with various fillings; some of those may be packed stones, peppers, charcoal, wool and so on.
 Each of those has a specific meaning.
 Stone means hard-hearted in the new year, wool means soft-hearted, charcoal means black-hearted, and chili means mouth is like a knife (talking in a sharp way).
 This is a kind of entertainment during meal, no matter who eats what, it must be spit out immediately

-Farmers and herders in Tibetan areas slaughter one sheep, the blood of the sheep is not cooked separately, but it is poured into the sheep’s small intestine and cooked.
+Farmers and herders in Tibetan areas slaughter one sheep, the blood of sheep is not cooked separately, but it is poured into sheep’s small intestine and cooked.
 First, chop up the best lamb and set aside.
-Add the right amount of salt, pepper, and a little tsampa to the blood of the sheep, mix the powder with the chopped mutton, pour into the intestines, and tie them into small sections.
+Add right amount of salt, pepper, and a little tsampa to blood of sheep, mix the powder with chopped mutton, pour into intestines, and tie them into small sections.
 It is same as sausage.
-Put the filled blood sausage, boil it in the soup and until the blood sausage floats and the intestine becomes grayish white.
+Put the filled blood sausage, boil it in soup and until blood sausage floats and intestine becomes grayish white.
 Then it is ready.

-At the end of each year, when the temperature is below 0 degrees.
-Tibetans cut beef and lamb into small strips, hung them in a cool place, and let them dry naturally.
-They can be eaten after 2- 3 months.
+At the end of each year, when temperature is below 0 degrees.
+Tibetans cut beef and lamb into small strips, hung them in a cool place, and let them dry naturally, which can be eaten after 2- 3 months.
 After have it air-drying, the meat is crispy and has a unique taste.